French law on secularity and conspicuous religious symbols in schools: Feminist criticisms

+Feminist criticisms also arose from the French public.
+This included France’s largest feminist organization Femmes Solidaires, which lobbied in favor of the 2004 law at the Stasi Commission.
+In a 2006 interview, Femmes Solidaires president, Sabine Salmon explained:

+"We [at FS] arrived at the conclusion that for us the headscarf that is worn today in France is not at all a religious symbol but it is a political symbol, with a political project behind it."

+Salmon’s statement represents key criticisms that tied the headscarf to Islamist political ideologies, which, in their view, worked to control women’s bodies and promoted a lack of sexual liberty.

+Feminist criticisms were echoed among leading politicians at the time.
+Yvette Roudy, a prominent Socialist Party politician, was an outspoken critic.
+She declared in 1989, during the heat of the first headscarf affair, “the foulard is the sign of subservience, whether consensual or imposed, in fundamentalist Muslim society… to accept the voile is tantamount to saying ‘yes’ to women’s inequality in French Muslim society.”

+History prior to implementation

-Since 1905, France has had a law requiring separation of church and state, prohibiting the state from recognizing or funding any religion.
+Since 1905, French governments have enforced a law requiring the separation of church and state, prohibiting the state from recognizing or funding any religion.
 Schools directly operated by the national or local governments must not endorse or promote any religious dogma (whether endorsing an existing religion or endorsing atheism or any other philosophy).
 Schools funded totally or in part by the national and local governments by law must not force students into religious education; they should remain equally accessible to children of any, or no, faith.
-For example, even though a majority of the population nominally professes Catholicism (although far fewer regularly practice Catholicism), government-operated French schools have no communal prayers, religious assemblies, or Christian crosses on the walls.
+For example, even though a majority of the population nominally professes Catholicism (although far fewer regularly practice Catholicism), state schools have no communal prayers, religious assemblies, or Christian crosses on the walls.
 The Constitution of France says that France is a laïque (roughly, secular) Republic.

-In France, historically, differences between religions (or later between religious and non-religious people) have often resulted in deep divisions of society, from the 16th-century Wars of Religion to the late 19th-century Dreyfus Affair.
-The relations between the Church of France and the state were disputed under Louis XIV (see Gallicanism); they were severely strained under the Revolution of 1789, when the constitutional government of the National Assembly promulgated the Civil Constitution of the Clergy and the Church divided into the constitutional clergy, who accepted it, and the ultramontanes who did not.
+In France, historically, differences between adherents of different religions (and recently, differences between religious and non-religious people) have frequently resulted in deep societal divisions, from the 16th-century Wars of Religion to the late 19th-century Dreyfus Affair.
+The relations between the Church of France and the state were disputed under Louis XIV (see Gallicanism); they were severely strained during the Revolution of 1789, when the constitutional government of the National Assembly promulgated the Civil Constitution of the Clergy and the Church divided itself into the constitutional clergy, who accepted it, and the ultramontanes, who did not.
 Roman Catholicism was recognised as the faith of the majority of French citizens, but Napoleon also named Judaism and the Lutheran and Reformed Churches as officially recognised by the state.
 Although these four 'official' religions received state funding and protection (until the 1905 law as above), they were not given the status of a religion of the state.
 France had begun to view faith as a matter for each individual citizen rather than for a nation as a whole.